Huw Stephens: Career

-Stephens joined Radio 1 in 1999 at the age of 17 as part of the station's new regional output, where he hosted the Wales opt-out with Bethan Elfyn and became the youngest ever Radio 1 presenter.
+Stephens joined BBC Radio 1 in 1999 at the age of 17 as part of the station's new regional output, where he hosted the Wales opt-out with Bethan Elfyn and became the youngest ever Radio 1 presenter.
 Before this he was a DJ on Rookwood Sound hospital radio in Llandaff, Cardiff.
 In 2015 he became a joint patron of Rookwood Sound.

 In 2005, Stephens gained a UK-wide slot when he became one of the replacements for the late John Peel as part of Radio 1's One Music strand, which was intended to keep the spirit of Peel's show going with DJs Rob da Bank and Ras Kwame.
 He went on to present the weekend afternoon show and a two-hour new music programme on Thursday evenings, as well as being regular daytime cover.
-Stephens presented the 22:00–01:00 show, Monday to Wednesday.
-He currently presents on Sunday evenings, concentrating on new music championed by BBC Introducing.
-He also presents regularly on BBC Radio 6 Music, deputising for Steve Lamacq, Lauren Laverne, Mary Anne Hobbs, Marc Riley and Gideon Coe.
+Stephens presented the 22:00–01:00 show, Monday to Wednesday, from 2014 to 2018, when he presented on Sunday evenings, concentrating on new music championed by BBC Music Introducing until 2020.
+Whilst at Radio 1, he presented regularly on BBC Radio 6 Music, often deputising for Steve Lamacq, Lauren Laverne, Mary Anne Hobbs, Marc Riley and Gideon Coe.

-Stephens is a fluent Welsh speaker and has long presented an evening show on BBC Radio Cymru, formerly part of the C2 music strand; originally on a Monday evening slot, his show currently runs on Thursday evenings under the name Byd Huw Stephens.
+Stephens is a fluent Welsh speaker and has long presented an evening show on BBC Radio Cymru, formerly part of the C2 music strand; originally on a Monday evening slot, his show ran on Thursday evenings under the name Byd Huw Stephens until April 2026, when he moved to Saturday early mornings from 5:30am to 7:00am.
 Stephens also presented Bandit, a television show on Welsh-language channel S4C which showcased Welsh language music talent, until it was taken off air in December 2011.
 He founded the "Boobytrap Singles Club", which released limited singles by Mclusky, The Keys and Zabrinski amongst others.
 Stephens is one of the founders of Welsh language label Am, whose releases include Mr Huw, Radio Luxembourg and Threatmantics.
 In 2009 he released a compilation called "Music Sounds Better With Huw Volume 1" via Wichita Recordings on iTunes.
 It featured 21 up and coming artists including Gold Panda, Dinosaur Pile-Up, Banjo or Freakout and Young Fathers.

 Stephens is a curator of the BBC Music Introducing Stage, which showcases new unsigned and emerging music at the Reading and Leeds, Glastonbury, Radio One's Big Weekend and T in the Park festivals.
 He has also invited bands and artists to play at Sonar, Groningen and the SXSW music festivals.
 Since its inception in 2006 he has curated the Lake Stage at the Latitude Festival in Suffolk, inviting The 1975, Cate le Bon, The xx, Sam Smith, Catfish and the Bottlemen amongst others to play.
 Stephens has been the opening presenter on the Mountain Stage at the Green Man Festival, and DJ's there regularly onstage and on Green Man Radio.